-- 6. Clearances - a) The motorcycle, unloaded, must be capable of being leaned at an angle of 50 degrees from the vertical without touching the ground, other than with the tyre. - b) There must be a clearance of at least 15 mm around the circumference of the tyre at all positions of the motorcycle suspension and all positions of the rear wheel adjustment. - 7.
+- 6. Clearances - a) The motorcycle, unloaded, must be capable of being leaned at an angle of 50 degrees from the vertical without any part touching the ground, other than the tyre. - b) There must be a clearance of at least 15mm around the circumference of the tyre tread surface, measured in a vertical direction with the motorcycle upright, at all positions of the motorcycle suspension and all positions of the rear wheel adjustment. - 7.
 Breather Pipes